Lefted/Fuzzing-in-Go/README.md

 **The Bug**

-Initially the idea was to swap the operands in the `Div` operator.
-But since we want to compare the result with the results from using the guided fuzzer we will introduce a slightly different bug.

 The bug is that any `Div` expression will not handle left child expression other than 'Int' expressions.

 ```go